maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

         $ bundle exec compass init

     Compass will generate a configuration file and stylesheets.
-Delete the stylesheets.
-We're going to use our own.

-    In Rails 4.0 delete the `sass` and `stylesheets` folders.
+    In Rails 4.0 delete the `config.rb` and `sass` and `stylesheets` folders.

     In Rails 3.x delete the following stylesheets found in `app/assets/stylesheets`: